 The capabilities are far and wide for these machines, but it is equally important to select the right scissor lift for the right environment.

 4. What site considerations should I make for a scissor lift?

 While scissor lifts have far greater perceived safety than other machinery, it is important to recognise the safety risks and how to maximise performance on site.
 High winds, power lines, imbalanced ground and overload are just some of the dangers of operating scissor lifts.
 When deciding which scissor lift to hire and how to prepare your site, consider the following:

 - Site location – will the lift be outside or inside?

-- Emissions – what will be the impact from airflow on the release/constriction of emissions?
+- Emissions – what will be the impact of airflow on the release/constriction of emissions?